What is the child tax credit?

 Impact of the CTC

 Families in all income groups benefit from the CTC.
 However, the percentage of families receiving the credit and the average credit received is higher among moderate- and middle-income families.
-In 2015, 70 percent of families with children will receive an average CTC of $1,058.
-About 90 percent of families with children in the second and third quintiles receive CTC benefits (each quintile contains 20 percent of the population ranked by household income).
-The proportion of families with children getting a credit drops to 80 percent in the fourth quintile, while only 12 percent of families with children in the highest income quintile receive the credit (figure 2).
+In 2016, 70 percent of families with children will receive an average CTC of $1,060.
+About 90 percent of families with children in the second and third income quintiles receive CTC benefits (each quintile contains 20 percent of the population ranked by household income).
+The proportion of families with children receiving a credit drops to 80 percent in the fourth quintile, while only 7 percent of families with children in the highest income quintile receive the credit (figure 2).

-The ATRA permanently increased the CTC from $500 per child, its pre-2001 level, to $1,000 per child.
+The American Taxpayer Relief Act of 2012 (ATRA) permanently increased the CTC from $500 per child, its pre-2001 level, to $1,000 per child.
 It also temporarily extended the provisions of the American Recovery and Reinvestment Act of 2009 (the anti-recession stimulus package) that reduced the earnings threshold for the refundable CTC from $10,000 (adjusted for inflation starting after 2002) to $3,000 (not adjusted for inflation).
 The Bipartisan Budget Act of 2015 made the $3,000 refundability threshold permanent.

 Maag, Elaine.
 2013.
 “Child-Related Benefits in the Federal Income Tax.”
 Low-Income Working Families Brief 27.
 Washington, DC: Urban Institute.